decred/dcrdex/dex/testing/dcr/README.md

 You must have `dcrd` `dcrwallet` and `dcrctl` in `PATH` to use the harness.

+All of the above can be downloaded at once from [Decred Binaries Release Page](https://github.com/decred/decred-binaries/releases).

+Download the `Decred-{os}-{architecture}-{version}` file with a `.tar.gz` extension and extract it to find all the executables you need.

+Then add the path to those executables in `PATH`.

 The harness script will create two connected simnet nodes and wallets, and then mine some blocks and send some regular transactions.
 The result is a set of wallets named **alpha** and **beta**, each with slightly different properties.